CYPHER-YUSUF/CYPHER-YUSUF/README.md

 👯 Open to Collaboration:

 Actively job seeking.
+- interested in Web/App Development
 Eager to contribute my skills to innovative endeavors.

 💬 Expertise:

 Programming languages:Javascript
 Frameworks:  NodeJs
 Database: No-sql and SQL

 📫 Get in Touch:

-• Let's Link up on LinkedIn and share our professional ideas and journeys.
+- Let's Link up on LinkedIn and share our professional ideas and journeys.
-• Follow me on Twitter for tech contents.
+- Follow me on Twitter for tech contents.
+-
 😄 Fun Facts:

 Pronouns😂: He/Him
 Asides coding, I enjoy playing chess, FREE FIRE, and occasionally hitting the b.ball court.
-🚀 Let's A Dream Together!
+🚀 Let's  Build A Dream Together!
-- 👀 I’m interested in Web/App Development
-- 📫 How to reach me

 <!---
 CYPHER-YUSUF/CYPHER-YUSUF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.